Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Proposed Approach

+The objective of this paper is to develop algorithms that enable the Aqua2 robot to navigate reliably and safely through a dense field of obstacles, given start and goal poses $s_{\rm init}$ and $s_{\rm goal}$.
+Figure~\ref{fig:pipeline} presents an overview of the proposed system.

-\section{System Overview}
+\subsection{System Overview}

-The target system is the Aqua2 platform~\cite{dudek2007aqua}, depicted in Figure~\ref{fig:beauty}.
-Aqua2 is an amphibious hexapod robot, approximately 65cm by 45cm by 13cm in size and weighing approximately 10kg.
-In its aquatic configuration, it uses motion from six flippers, each independently actuated by an electric motor, to swim.
+The target system is the Aqua2 amphibious platform~\cite{dudek2007aqua}, pictured in \fig{fig:beauty}.
+In its aquatic configuration, Aqua2 uses the motion from six flippers, each independently actuated by an electric motor, to swim.
 Aqua2 has 6 degrees of freedom, of which five are controllable: two directions of translation (forward/backward and upward/downward), along with roll, pitch and yaw.
-The robot's pose is described using the vector

-in which $[x, y, z]$ represents the position of the robot in the world frame and $[q_w, q_x, q_y, q_z]$ contains the coefficients of the unit quaternion specifying the robot's orientation. \invis{The $x$,$y$ coordinates are provided by the odometry output of \dots}

-The robot's computational system consists of two units, one responsible for vision and high-level planning and the other responsible for control related computations Each of these computers is based on dual-core Intel Core i3-6100U CPU @ 2.30GHz running Ubuntu 16.04 LTS.

 The robot's primary sensing modality is vision.
 It is equipped with three iDS USB 3.0 UEye cameras: two facing forward and one in the back.
-The front-facing cameras are used for navigation and data collection, whereas the back camera is used for communication with diver using AR tags to send commands~\cite{fiala2005artag}. \invis{In addition there is a display in the back that shows a menu with command options.} In addition to these cameras, Aqua2 also has an IMU and a pressure sensor which are used for controlling the motions and can be utilized for visual\hyp inertial state estimation~\cite{RahmanICRA2018}.
+The front-facing cameras are used for navigation and data collection.
+In addition to these cameras, Aqua2 also has an IMU and a pressure sensor which are used for controlling the motions and can be utilized for visual\hyp inertial state estimation~\cite{Huang2019ICRA,shkurti2011state,mourikis2007multi,RahmanICRA2018}.
+The fields of view of the cameras are 120 degrees (horizontal) and 90 degrees (vertical) tilted downward by 40 degrees from the horizontal plane.